Created on

 Jean-Philippe_P

-config system interface edit <port> set lldp-reception enable set lldp-transmission enable end
+config system interface edit <FortiLink_Interface_Name> set lldp-reception enable set lldp-transmission enable next end

-For more info, refer to entry #1061121 on the following page: FortiOS 7.6.1 Release Notes (Changes in default behavior).
+For further info, refer to entry #1061121 in the FortiOS v7.6.1 Release Notes: Changes in default behavior.

-config system interface edit <port> set device-identification enable end
+config system interface edit <FortiLink_Name> set device identification enable next end

 The Fortinet Security Fabric brings together the concepts of convergence and consolidation to provide comprehensive cybersecurity protection for all users, devices, and applications and across all network edges.